akranga/kube-workshop/v2/lab-01/README.md

 * web - a Go web application which calls the API and builds words into sentences

 [Kubernetes deployment manifest of the application](kube-deployment.yaml)

+## Activity 1: Simple application deployment

+1. Create copy of [manifest](kube-deployment.yaml) file in your Web Terminal.
+(Use VIM, or download the file from Github using Curl)
+2.